-Through interviews with experts in agriculture and environmental science, farmers and more, “World Without Cows” delves into the complex and often surprising ways in which cattle impact our world.
-This compelling exploration is led by two award-winning, former journalists who traveled the world to examine the cultural and economic significance of cows, their role in nourishing the world and their impact on climate — and to answer the question, “Are we better off in a world without cows?”
+Through interviews with farmers, ranchers, scientists and other experts in agriculture and environmental science, World Without Cows delves into the complex and often-surprising ways cows impact our world.
+This compelling exploration is led by two award-winning journalists who now work in agriculture.
+The filmmakers traveled to more than 40 global locations to examine the cultural and economic significance of cows, their role in nourishing the world and their impact on climate — and to answer the question, “Are we better off in a world without cows?”

 From the heartland of the United States to Kenya, India, Brazil and beyond, this journey of discovery invites viewers to consider the true value of these often-overlooked animals and the potential consequences of their absence.
-“World Without Cows” will make you think twice about the role cows play in our lives.
+World Without Cows will make you think twice about the role cows play in our lives.

 World Without Cows was written and directed by two award-winning journalists, Michelle Michael and Brandon Whitworth, who spent nearly three years visiting scientists, academics, farmers and others to get an up-close look at the social, financial and environmental impact of cows — and to explore the possible repercussions of a world without them.